top of page

 • Guided mindfulness practices;

 • An introductory Eight-week Mindfulness in Christian Life course.
-This is designed as a 'way-in', for anyone new to mindfulness but can serve equally well as a 'refresher', say, for someone who having once made a start in mindfulness, has since perhaps lost their way or lost enthusiasm;
+This is designed as a 'way-in', for anyone new to mindfulness but it can serve equally well as a 'refresher', say, for someone who having once made a start in mindfulness, has since perhaps lost their way or lost enthusiasm;

 • Short courses: Nurturing a Heart of Compassion; Growing in Gratitude; Countering Doubt and Pessimism;